Difference in Differences and Ratio in Ratios for Limited Dependent Variables: Ratio in Ratios (RR) for Non-Negative Response

-\qquad For estimation, the simplest approach is the `Poisson Quasi Maximum Likelihood Estimator (Poisson QMLE)'.
+\qquad For estimation, the simplest approach is the `Poisson Quasi-Maximum Likelihood Estimator (Poisson QMLE)'.
 The Poisson QMLE is the same as the Poisson MLE, except that the variance is estimated with a \textquotedblleft sandwich-form\textquotedblright\ asymptotic variance estimator.
 The maximand for the Poisson QMLE is the same as that for Poisson MLE: